afrittella/back-project/README.md

 - Easy to use Html components and helpers for panels, buttons, links, icons
 - Simple authorization management built on top of [spatie/laravel-permission](https://github.com/spatie/laravel-permission)
 - Menu management
-- Media Manager: you can upload media as backend user or manage all media uploaded by other users as administrator (see [MediaManager](#media-manager))
+- Media Manager: you can upload media as backend user or manage all media uploaded by other users as administrator (see [Media Manager](#media-manager))

 ### Installation
 This package is still in beta version, so if you want to try it, you had to insert some code in your composer.json